 Smith will also present her work later the same day as part of Speculations: Science Fiction, Chronopolitics, and Social Change—a panel talk, performance, and reception—beginning at 6:30pm in the Hosmer Auditorium at the Everson Museum.
-A reception and special Tuesday night screening will follow on the plaza.

 About the Artist